tinkercademy-bootcamp/chat-project-aryan12cc/exercise-2/README.md

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
+  - Printing `&s` where `s` is an `std::string` gives the address of the `std::string` object.
+To get where the data is located, `p s.c_str()`.
+Then `x/32xb` from that address onwards gives the next 32 bytes from that address.
 - How do you see the memory layout of a struct from your IDE debug mode?
+  - Same as `std::string`.
+Printing `&s` where `s` is the struct gives the address of the `struct` object.
+Then `x/32xb` from that address onwards gives the next 32 bytes from that address.
+  - Both `struct` and `std::string` (as far as I know) are stored continuously.
+To optimise, there may be padding between member variables in `struct`.